The Coupling Effect: Experimental Validation of the Fusion of Fossen and Featherstone to Simulate UVMS Dynamics in Julia

 When a manipulator is attached to an underwater vehicle, forces are transmitted between the two systems, an effect called \textit{coupling}.
-Schempf and Yoerger \cite{Schempf1992} were one of the first to recognize the adverse effects of ignoring coupling forces in 1992.
+Traditionally, UVMSs have large vehicle-to-manipulator mass ratios (e.g. work class systems), so coupling can usually be ignored.
+However, as the vehicle-to-manipulator mass ratio decreases, methods that handle the dynamic coupling effect become critical.
+Schempf and Yoerger \cite{Schempf1992} were one of the first to recognize the adverse effects of ignoring coupling forces.
 The authors demonstrated that even a 20:1 mass ratio between the vehicle and the manipulator caused significant unwanted coupling effects.
 Other researchers later confirmed that modeling the hydrodynamic effects was essential to station keeping and end effector accuracy \cite{Wang1995,Rigaud1998}.

-The coupling effect has become a more prescient problem in recent years as underwater vehicles have become more lightweight.
-In particular, Barbalata et. al extensively explored the coupling effect on a lightweight UVMS in simulation in \cite{Barbalata2015, Barbalata2018}.
+The coupling effect has become a prescient problem in recent years as underwater vehicles have become lighter and more accessible.
+In particular, Barbalata et. al extensively explored the coupling effect on a lightweight UVMS in simulation \cite{Barbalata2015, Barbalata2018}.
 Because the authors used a computed torque control scheme, they were able to calculate the coupling forces and compensate for them with the controller.
 Similarly, the Ocean One UVMS uses a whole-body computed torque controller to account for coupling effects on their custom-built system \cite{Brantner2020}.

-Most off-the-shelf, commercial underwater manipulators do not provide low-level torque control, which precludes the use of computed torque controllers.
-Therefore, in practice, most whole body controllers for UVMSs are kinematics based, such as SAUVIM \cite{Marani2009}, TRIDENT \cite{Sanz2013}, MARIS \cite{Simetti2015}, and ROBUST \cite{Dai2020}.
+Most off-the-shelf, commercial underwater manipulators do not provide low-level torque control at each actuator, which precludes the use of computed torque controllers.
+Therefore, in practice, most UVMS controllers are kinematics based, such as SAUVIM \cite{Marani2009}, TRIDENT \cite{Sanz2013}, MARIS \cite{Simetti2015}, and ROBUST \cite{Dai2020}.
 Recently, the DexROV project showed promising whole-body kinematic control results in a kinematics-only simulation.
 However, during sea trials the vehicle was clamped to an underwater structure, negating the need to understand the coupling effect \cite{DiLillo2021}.
 Kinematically, the manipulator was constrained to a virtual box to prevent self-collisions and over-extension \cite{Lillo2019}.

-Traditionally, UVMSs have a large vehicle-to-manipulator mass ratio, and can thus safely ignore coupling.
-However, as vehicles get smaller and more lightweight, control schemes need to be developed that handle the dynamic coupling effect while using a kinematic control scheme, something that has not yet been effectively demonstrated in the literature.